oren/oren.github.io/python/README.md

 # Learn Python in 7 days

-Test-driven programming in Python.

-## 1. About the lesson
+## Lesson 1: test driven development
-Lesson 1: write your first python program with tests.
+* What will you do? write your first python program with tests.
-Time: 5 minutes
+* Time: 5 minutes
-Requirements: a laptop
+* Requirements: a laptop

 ## 2. Do this
-Open the terminal, copy this into my_program.py file and run 'python my_program.py'
+Open the terminal, copy the code below into my_program.py file and run 'python my_program.py'

 You should see OK: